Kathy Izard, Lead Instructor

 Bill earned a B.A. in English and History and an M.B.A. from the University of Virginia.

-Session 7: Communication
+Session 7: Marketing

 Jennifer Appleby, Instructor.
 Jennifer Appleby is a business leader and community advocate whose passion and creativity have fueled the transformation of her agency and the community in which she lives.
 Appleby was named president and chief creative officer of marketing communications agency Wray Ward in 2001 and today is the agency owner.
 Her vision guided Wray Ward through a strategic repositioning and reorganization that shifted the agency’s focus to its home category expertise and significantly expanded its services.
 Wray Ward creates award-winning digital and traditional work for brands including Sunbrella®, LEVOLOR, Moen® and VELUX® America.